su-developer-society/su-developer-society.github.io/index.md

 Check out our [events](/events/) page to see what's happening when.

+Check out our [projects](/projects/) page to see what projects members are working on.

 If you have any questions or suggestions, please contact Willie Loftie-Eaton :)
 [willieloea@gmail.com](mailto:willieloea@gmail.com)
 [+27 71 494 3857](tel:+27714943857)